Buying Solar Panels – What You Need To Know

 You may have reasons for not buying Chinese products, and I won’t get into a debate on the topic.
 However, as far as quality is concerned, some Chinese brands are just fine, great even.
 Some are crap, but if you think “Chinese” is synonymous with “low quality”, what do you think about your iPhone, Macbook Pro, or Tesla Model 3?
 Yep, made in China …and they’re all high-quality, sophisticated devices.

-5. Solar Panel Specifications
+6. Solar Panel Specifications

 Like most products, solar panels can have different specifications indicating their technical attributes.
 This can be a rather confusing area.
-Most panels these days have very similar tech specs.
+Most modules these days have very similar tech specs.
 However, two specifications you may want to pay attention to are:

-• The coefficient of temperature.
+- The coefficient of temperature.
 High temperatures reduce panel efficiency.
 By how much is given by the Temperature Coefficient of Pmax — or just Pmax.
 This will be around -0.35%/ºC for a typical panel.
 The smaller this is, the better.
 For every degree over 25ºC a panel’s output will be reduced by this percentage.
 The very best Temperature Coefficient of Pmax available at the moment is -0.26%/ºC.
 Compared to a typical panel, this will result in under a 2% increase in annual output, but every little bit helps.

-6. Environmental Benefit Of Solar Panels
+7. Environmental Benefit Of Modules

 Just by generating clean energy from sunlight, solar panels provide a huge environmental benefit over burning fossil fuels.
-But do some panels provide more benefit than others?
+But do some provide more benefit than others?
 The answer is yes.
 But, provided they are reliable, the difference is very small compared to the drawback of not having solar.

 If your goal is to have panels that will result in the lowest greenhouse gas emissions possible, I recommend looking at the following:

-1. Are the panels reliable and have a long manufacturer’s warranty?
+- Are the panels reliable and have a long manufacturer’s warranty?
 The largest waste of solar resources occurs when cheap and shoddy panels have to be replaced after only years of use rather than multiple decades.

-2. Are the panels high-efficiency?
+- Are the panels high-efficiency?
 These require less material per watt of panel capacity and so, all else equal, result in lower emissions from manufacturing and transport.

-3. The manufacturer’s own claims about emission reductions.
+- The manufacturer’s own claims about emission reductions.
 Some companies are more committed to cuts than others.

-7. Aesthetics (How The Solar Panels Look)
+8. Aesthetics (How The Solar Panels Look)

-• Silver frames.
+- Silver frames.

-• Black frames
+- Black frames

-• All black panels
+- All black modules

-Some suppliers can integrate the panels into your roof; others can supply solar roof tiles.
+Some suppliers can integrate the modules into your roof; others can supply solar roof tiles.
 And if you’ve got a whacky, curved roof, you can even get flexible solar panels!
 However, the sleek aesthetics of building integrated solar power (BIPV) comes at a price, of course.

 Generally, choosing a more “utilitarian” look will be cheaper as super slick integrated systems can cost considerably more.
 But first, check how visible your solar panels will be from the ground.
 There’s no point in paying for ones that look good if no one ever sees them.